TECHM

 Jan 20 (Reuters) - Wipro's shares WIPR.NS surged about 8% on Monday, set for their best day in nearly four years, after India's No. 4 IT services company joined its peers in signaling a revival in demand.

-The company beat third-quarter revenue and profit estimates on Friday and CEO Srinivas Pallia said, "We see discretionary spending slowly coming back" after facing macroeconomic challenges in 2024.
+The company beat third-quarter profit estimates on Friday and forecast revenue in the current quarter could increase sequentially by up to 1%, compared with no growth last quarter, with CEO Srinivas Pallia saying, "We see discretionary spending slowly coming back" after macroeconomic challenges in 2024.

 Wipro's shares were also among the top percentage gainers on the benchmark Nifty 50 .NSEI index, which was trading flat.
 At least eight brokerages raised their rating on Wipro's stock, while 16 raised their price targets, as per LSEG data.